fgrabowski/fgrabowski/README.md

 Fluent in Java, learning Rust, Python and TypeScript.
-However before every project I choose language that fits the best and learn it.
+However, before starting any project, I choose language that fits the best and learn it if needed.

 Current Projects: 📚Hackerspace Lucien (Python, Raspberry Pico) - Book finder, we used Led Stripes to navigate through shelf and show the book on it.
 🎸Guitar Finder (Py, MongoDB, FastAPI) - Guitar checker, user can type guitar serial number and get information about it.